transp-or/pedestrian-control-simulator/README.md

 A wall is described as a line.
 Each wall also contains a comment field, which is only used for debugging and for plotting.
 The last property of each wall is the "type" field, indicating whether the wall is part of the outer shell or not.
 This leads to the following:

-- comment: humand-readible information, used for debugging
+* comment: humand-readible information, used for debugging
-- x1: x coordinate of start of wall
+* x1: x coordinate of start of wall
-- y1: y coordinate of start of wall
+* y1: y coordinate of start of wall
-- x2: x coordinate of end of wall
+* x2: x coordinate of end of wall
-- y2: y coordinate of end of wall
+* y2: y coordinate of end of wall
-- type: indicator whether the wall belongs to the outer shell or not (0 # true, 1 # false)
+* type: indicator whether the wall belongs to the outer shell or not (0 for true, 1 for false)

 **Example**
 Two other elements are passed in the JSON file: the ''location'' and and ''sublocation'' fields.
 These are used